DeepakJhaaa/javascript-developer-handbook/src/_Javascript/README.md

 console.log(baz); // undefined
 ```

-**null** - A variable that is null will have been explicitly assigned to the null value.

-It represents no value and is different from undefined in the sense that it has been explicitly assigned.

-To check for null, simply compare using the strict equality operator.
-Note that like the above, you should not be using the abstract equality operator (==) to check, as it will also return true if the value is undefined.
+A variable that is `null` will have been explicitly assigned to the `null` value.
+It represents no value and is different from `undefined` in the sense that it has been explicitly assigned.
+To check for `null,` simply compare using the strict equality operator.
+Note that like the above, you should not be using the abstract equality operator (`==`) to check, as it will also return `true` if the value is `undefined`.

 ```js
 var foo = null;